harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 ## Automate app packaging

 You can use `gulp-atom-electron` to build the app automatically.
-I’ve written [another article on packaging Windows Apps from the macOS including a custom app icon]({% post_url 2016-01-16-setting-electron-app-icons-for-windows-from-macos %}).
+I've written [another article on packaging Windows Apps from the macOS including a custom app icon]({% post_url 2016-01-16-setting-electron-app-icons-for-windows-from-macos %}).

-However, for now, let’s keep the default icons and get everything up and running.
+However, for now, let's keep the default icons and get everything up and running.
-Install `gulp-atom-electron`, and it’s dependency symdest using npm:
+Install `gulp-atom-electron`, and it's dependency symdest using npm:

 ```bash
 npm i gulp-atom-electron gulp-symdest --save-dev --no-progress